-Wilbur Ross vote: Will Trump get his commerce secretary?
+Wilbur Ross approved by Senate as Trump's commerce secretary

-A crucial player in President Trump's trade agenda may finally get on the field.
+A crucial player in President Trump's trade agenda will finally be allowed to get on the field.

-The U.S. Senate is expected to vote Monday evening to confirm billionaire Wilbur Ross as Trump's commerce secretary.
+The U.S. Senate voted 72-27 on Monday evening to confirm billionaire Wilbur Ross as Trump's commerce secretary.

-The vote comes nearly three months after Trump first tapped the famed investor for his cabinet and four weeks after a Senate committee unanimously voted in favor of his nomination.
+The green light comes nearly three months after Trump first tapped the famed investor for his cabinet and four weeks after a Senate committee unanimously voted in favor of his nomination.

+But the confirmation vote was not without controversy.
+Senate Minority Leader Charles Schumer took to the floor minutes beforehand to protest the White House refusing to release written answers from Ross about the Bank of Cyprus, a bank he is vice chairman of that has links to Russia.

+Democrats had demanded Ross explain his connections to Viktor Vekselberg, a Bank of Cyprus shareholder who is described as a friend to Russian President Vladimir Putin.

+Schumer, who voted against Ross's nomination, said this inquiry was "perfectly reasonable" given how "questions about connections between the Trump administration and Russia have proliferated" in recent days.
+Schumer called it another example of the Trump administration "abandoning transparency."

+Ross has indicated he will step down from the Bank of Cyprus after he takes office.

-If confirmed, Ross is scheduled to be sworn in as commerce secretary at the White House on Tuesday prior to Trump's speech to a joint session of Congress.
+The White House is expected to hold a swearing-in ceremony for the new commerce secretary on Tuesday prior to Trump's speech to a joint session of Congress.

 Ross is expected to be a powerful figure in the Trump administration, leading the way on efforts to renegotiate NAFTA, the controversial trade agreement with Canada and Mexico.